 If a choice is specified on the proxy card by a shareholder, the shares will be voted as specified.
-If no contrary indication is made, proxies are to be voted "FOR" Messrs.
-Ciaffoni, Heffernan and Santini, or, in the event that any such individual is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), for any nominee who is designated by our Board to fill the vacancy.
+If no contrary indication is made, proxies are to be voted "FOR" Dr. Balice-Gordon, Mr. Bohlin, Ms. Melincoff and Mr. Schroeder, or, if any such individual is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), for any nominee who is designated by our Board to fill the vacancy.